trevorgokey/besmarts/doc/fffit.rst

 generic `[#6X3:1]-[#6X3:2]` b4 bond with `[#6H0X3:1]-[#6X3:2]`.
 The new bond
 increased the bond length to 1.474 A, while the original b4 parameter was originally at 1.466 A but dropped to 1.296 A in the final result.
-One thing to examine is the objective change after the initial fit, but before any parameters bond were added.
-From the output, we see that the total objective after the first fit is 203451.60610, reduced by 80% of the objective produced by OpenFF 2.1.0; this means that the improvement due to adding the B91 was 65587, or 67% from the fit objective (and 93% of OpenFF 2.1.0).
+One thing to examine is the objective change after the initial fit, but before any bond parameters were added.
+From the output, we see that the total objective after the first fit is 203451.60610, or reduced by 80% of the objective produced by OpenFF 2.1.0.
+The improvement due to adding the B91 was 65587, or 67% from the fit objective (and 93% of OpenFF 2.1.0).
 Most of the improvement was from fitting the force.
 It is important to note that the geometry was not ruined either; the initial geometry objective was 0.1174278 A^2 in 2.1.0.
-The objective is the Cartesian residual sum of squares (RSS) in Angstroms, and so this objective indicates a relatively good geometry.
-Fitting lead to a geometry objective of 0.006199739, and after adding the new bond parameter the geometry objective increased to 0.01468777, although both are smaller than the original objective.
+The objective is the Cartesian residual sum of squares (RSS) in Angstroms, and so this objective indicates a relatively good MM-minimized geometry.
+Fitting lead to a geometry objective of 0.006199739 A^2, and after adding the new bond parameter the geometry objective increased to 0.01468777 A^2, of which both are smaller than the original objective.